awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_service-with-iam.md

 Before you use IAM to manage access to CloudTrail, you should understand what IAM features are available to use with CloudTrail\.
 To get a high\-level view of how CloudTrail and other AWS services work with IAM, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) in the *IAM User Guide*\.

-CloudTrail works with IAM identity\-based policies, but does not work with resource\-based policies\.
-For more information on the differences between identity\-based policies and resource\-based policies, see [Identity\-Based Policies and Resource\-Based Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html) in the *IAM User Guide*\.

 **Topics**
 + [CloudTrail identity\-based policies](#security_iam_service-with-iam-id-based-policies)
 + [CloudTrail resource\-based policies](#security_iam_service-with-iam-resource-based-policies)